nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/proximity-service/index.md

 #### Geohash vs quadtree

-Before we conclude this section, let’s do a quick comparison between geohash and quadiree.
+Before we conclude this section, let’s do a quick comparison between geohash and quadtree.

 **Geohash**
 -  Easy to use and implement.
 No need to build a tree.